 About our research

 ‘Your health.
-The goal of our research every day.’
+The goal of our research.’
 With this as our basis, we are dedicated to outstanding quality and practical relevance in our research.

 - We are distinguished by the highest level of expertise and professional practice in the profession of midwifery, nursing, physiotherapy and nutrition and dietetics, which is crucial for the health care system.